sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    The pending labels are appended into this list in the same order as they arrive.
 A label to add will look like `<key>=<val>` and label to remove will look like `<key>-`.

-   NOTE: The labels push from transient-info being asynchronous, if kubelet service reaches the server before the labels are synced to the master, there could be some unexpected behaviors.
+   The labels push from transient-info being asynchronous, if kubelet service reaches the server before the labels are synced to the master, there could be some unexpected behaviors.
 Hence anytime, a label can't be added/removed, the kubelet service is disabled.
 This would not affect dockers started by kubelet.
 Later whenever, the monit could push all labels update to master, it would enable the kubelet service.

+   Any `sudo config kubernetes label ...` command to add/remove a label, would first drain the transient-info, before executing this command.
+At the end of succesful completion, it ensures that the kubelet service is enabled.

    ```
    key: "KUBE_SERVER|PENDING_LABELS"